-The Top 10 BEST Markets in Chiang Mai, Thailand - Night Bazaar, Organic Market, Sunday Market & More!
+The BEST Markets in Chiang Mai, Thailand - Night Bazaar, Flower Markets, Organic Market, Rustic Market, Sunday Market & More!

 When you're visiting Chiang Mai, a must-do is to checkout and wander all around all the amazing markets it has to offer!
 There are literally so many but in this blog post I've narrowed it down to the best 10 to checkout.
 There's something for everyone and I can gurantee you will get your hands on some awesome finds, whether that be something fun and quirky at the night bazaar or a locally handmade artisan item at the one nimman pop-up markets/festivals or at the weekend baan kang wat makret pop-ups.
 If you love food or art, there's tons of that, too!
 Read below to find out where you need to be for some of the most incredible gifts, keepsakes and souveniers!